All the ways we think iPhone 13 will improve on iPhone 12

-Apple's new iPhone, expected to be called the iPhone 13, could be on its way for a Sept.
-14 reveal at Apple's next big event.
+Apple will likely unwrap details on their new line of 2021 phones, which we expect to include the iPhone 13, with a Sept.
+14 reveal event.
 The hyped-up phone is expected to have a few new features, an updated design and some camera upgrades, but how will it compare to last year's model?
-Depending on your personal smartphone wishlist and budget, the iPhone 12 or even the iPhone 11, iPhone SE or the rumored iPhone SE 3 could be best for you.
+Depending on your budget, last year's iPhone 12 or even the iPhone 11, iPhone SE or the rumored iPhone SE 3 could be best for you.
 But, if you're pumped to get your hands on the newest from Apple, the iPhone 13 could be the way to go.

 Read more: Should you still buy an iPhone 12?
 What about an iPhone 11 or an iPhone SE?